leaf-node/open_alert_viewer/README.md

 # Open Alert Viewer

-Open Alert Viewer is a libre, open source app for system administrators that displays server and network alerts on Android phones and Linux desktops.
+Open Alert Viewer is a libre, open source app for system administrators and SREs that displays server and network alerts on Android phones and Linux desktops.
 It requires access to a compatible third-party back end service that monitors your network.

-Currently this project is in its early stages, with the goal of adding support for additional back end alerting services.

 ## Back end compatibility